sigami/wp-embed-facebook/readme.txt

 * Updated FB API to the latest version
 == Changelog ==

+= 3.1.1 =
+* Fix error on activating some plugins with cpt

 = 3.1.0 =
 * Pass through phpcs WordPress rules.
 * Fixes security issues